Cecilia Manguerra Brainard

-Cecilia Manguerra Brainard is an author and editor of 20 books.
-She co-founded PAWWA or Philippine American Women Writers and Artists; and also founded Philippine American Literary House.
-Brainard's works include the World War II novel, When the Rainbow Goddess Wept, The Newspaper Widow, Magdalena, and Woman With Horns and Other Stories.
-She edited several anthologies including Fiction by Filipinos in America, Contemporary Fiction by Filipinos in America, and two volumes of Growing Up Filipino I and II, books used by educators.
+Cecilia Manguerra Brainard (born 1947) is an author and editor of 22 books.
+She co-founded PAWWA or Philippine American Women Writers and Artists; and also founded PALH or Philippine American Literary House.
+Brainard's works include the World War II novel, When the Rainbow Goddess Wept; The Newspaper Widow; Magdalena; and Selected Short Stories by Cecilia Manguerra Brainard, which won the 40th Philippine National Book Award and Cirilo Bautista Prize.
+She edited several anthologies including Fiction by Filipinos in America, Contemporary Fiction by Filipinos in America, and three volumes of Growing Up Filipino, young adult books used by educators.